hitzhangjie/golang-debugger/doc/dwarf/die-desc-datatype.md

 #### 5.3.2.3 Array

 Array is defined in a DIE which specifies whether the elements is stored in column major order (as in Fortran) or row major order (as in C or C++).
 The index for the array is specified by a subrange type that gives the lower and upper bounds of each dimension.
-This allows dwarf to describe both C style arrays, which always have zero as the lowest index, as well as arrays in Pascal or Ada, which can have any value for the low and high bounds.
+This allows Dwarf to describe both C style arrays, which always have zero as the lowest index, as well as arrays in Pascal or Ada, which can have any value for the low and high bounds.

 #### 5.3.2.4 Structures, Classes, Unions, and Interfaces